How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 - remoteness area of usual residence

-- socioeconomic status of area of usual residence
+- socioeconomic area of usual residence

 - funding source.